A guest post by Mark Zaslav, Ph.D.

 A defining feature of a narcissist is a virtually exclusive attention to and focus on self-inflation or enhancement.
 The narcissistic personality is organized around the need to deflect, neutralize, or negate a sense of shameful deflation (Zaslav, 2017).
 We are all familiar with the emotion of shame, a global experience of feeling deficient, damaged, or bad.
 Unlike guilt, in which regret over actions that may have harmed another can promote efforts to make amends or apologize to the person harmed, the shame experience tends to be private and asocial.
 The characteristic defenses against shame, such as anger, envy, or blaming others, are fundamentally alienating and expressed through conflict or avoidance (Zaslav, 1998).

-The narcissistic parent presents several characteristics incompatible with secure attachment scenarios.
-In the first place, there is simply a lack of motivation or interest in sustaining attention to the child’s needs.
+The narcissistic parent presents several characteristics incompatible with secure attachment scenarios: First, there is simply a lack of motivation or interest in sustaining attention to the child’s needs.
 With a personality style predominantly hostage to the need to inflate the sense of self, narcissists have little interest in the needs or feelings of others.
 Further, narcissistic parents lack the empathy or “other-mindedness” (Fonagy, et al., 2005) necessary to understand a child’s needs.
 The result may be disinterest mixed with anxiety at feelings of inadequacy as a parent.
 This anxiety will immediately be projected onto the child, who's seen as overly needy, difficult, and unappreciative of the narcissist’s parenting efforts.
 For the child, the resulting insecure attachment experiences in the first few years of life may imperil development of optimal self-regulatory capacities.
-As Schore (2015) summarizes, “insecure attachment histories are affectively burnt in the infant’s early developing right brain.”
+As Schore (2015) summarizes, “Insecure attachment histories are effectively burnt in the infant’s early developing right brain.”

 The downstream effects of being raised in the emotionally invalidating, narcissistic family environment are myriad, depending upon biology, attachment outcome, gender, and specific developmental experiences.
 Attention by the narcissistic parent may have varied from overt neglect and lack of interest to intrusive efforts to control the child in accord with the parent’s narcissistic needs.
 An example of the latter would be to burden the child with the parent’s fears, resentments, or intimate concerns.
 Invalidation will continue into adulthood.
 Achievements or accomplishments by the now adult child will go unacknowledged or dismissed to the extent that they elicit the envy of the narcissistic parent.
 Lack of acknowledgment will accumulate, making it difficult for the adult child to internalize a sense of pride.

-If you are seeking healing from the neglect and trauma of being raised by one or more narcissistic parents, the first step will be to explore your actual developmental history.
-It is important to note that even if your parents are living and sound of mind, they will likely be of little assistance here.
+If you seek healing from the neglect and trauma of being raised by one or more narcissistic parents, the first step will be to explore your actual developmental history.
+It is important to note that even if your parents are living and sound of mind, they will likely be of little assistance.
 Having paid scant attention to your needs, they will produce a highly distorted picture of events, if they even remember them.
-Therefore, this is where the support of a competent, experienced psychotherapist can be of great value as you identify and confront your actual history of trauma and neglect.
+Therefore, this is where the support of a competent, experienced therapist can be of great value as you identify and confront your actual history of trauma and neglect.